JoshDoody/joshdoody.github.io/_posts/2017-08-23-how-to-answer-job-interview-questions.md

 So where do you start?
 There are two main places where you'll find pretty much everything you need: their company website, and Google.

-This isn't very complicated—you're simply doing the work that others won't do.
-Head over to Google and see what there is to see.
+This doesn't need to be complicated—you're simply doing the work that others won't do.
 Here are the types of information you're looking for:

 - **Company website**—You're particularly interested in their "Careers" or "Jobs" page, their home page, their About page.
 - **News and articles about them**—Are other people talking about this company?
 What are they saying?